Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 Duration: Trip takes 20-30 minutes, one way.

-Almost all of the speedboat operators I found online were advertising group day trips, not a ferry service.
-While this can be ok, a lot of the snorkeling tours operate at basically the same locations at basically the same time of day, meaning things will get crowded.
-I recommend finding a boat without a tour attached and then finding a local guide through your homestay or hotel.
-If you’re having trouble with that, it can also be worth reaching out to your homestay to see if they know a boat driver that can bring you to the island.
+Almost all of the speedboat operators I found online were advertising group snorkeling trips, not ferry services.
+While this can be ok, many of the snorkeling tours operate out of basically the same locations at basically the same time of day, meaning things will get crowded.

 What is the best time to visit the Cham Islands?

-The best time to visit is March through August, when the sea is calm and the coral is at its most colorful.
-During the rainy season (September to February), rough seas often mean the islands may close to tourists entirely!
+The best time to visit is March through August, when the sea is calm and the sea is at its most colorful.
+We went in mid-June and the conditions were just about perfect!

 Practical Tips for Families